Distributional neural networks for electricity price forecasting: The data

 Figure~\ref{fig_prices_hist} presents histograms of prices for selected hours.

 Additionally, we fit there normal and Johnson's SU distributions and plot their densities.
 Both distributions belong to the location-scale family.
 The normal distribution $\mathcal{N}(\mu, \sigma^2)$ is a well-known two-parametric distribution with $\mu$ being the location and $\sigma$ the scale parameters.
 The Johnson's SU distribution $\mathcal{J}(\mu, \sigma, \nu, \tau)$ was first investigated by \citet{johnson1949systems} as a transformation of the normal distribution.
 It is a four-parametric distribution with $\mu$ being the location, $\sigma$ the scale, $\nu$ the skewness and $\tau$ the tail-weight parameters.
 So far, it has not found application with distributional neural networks.
-However, it is often used in many other areas, e.g., energy and finance markets or medicine \cite{patra2021revisiting, gjessing2017fetal, sadeghzadeh2018modeling, alqaralleh2020modelling} and also in \FZ{ electricity price forecasting using regression frameworks \cite{gianfreda2018stochastic, abramova2020forecasting,tashpulatov2022modeling} }.
+However, it is often used in the context of energy commodities \citep{patra2021revisiting,gianfreda2018stochastic, abramova2020forecasting}.
 Based on Figure~\ref{fig_prices_hist} we suspect that the Johnson's SU is more suitable for modeling the electricity prices than the normal.
 We observe heavy tails and skewness what cannot be explained by the normal distribution.
 Thus, in the forecasting study we use both distributions to emphasize the gain that comes from using the more flexible distribution.